 Write to Fusica and tell us the number of books you want (it makes a surprising present for your musical friends too!), and send your full name and address details. (of course we will not share your information with anybody.)

-We’ll add the actual postage fee and send you payment instructions to a bank account in The Netherlands, Taiwan, or using Paypal or Transferwise, whichever is convenient for you.
+We’ll confirm with the actual postage fee and send you payment instructions to a bank account in The Netherlands, Taiwan, or using Paypal or Transferwise, whichever is convenient for you.